Katie & Lorie The Publishers

 Katie & Lorie: Friends.
 Writers.
 Belly laughers.
 Publishers.

-Katie Dickie Stavinoha and Lorie A. Woodward, aka Katie & Lorie, met during a typing test at Texas A&M. They passed, gained admittance to Journalism 203 where they sat next to each other for an entire semester.
+Katie Dickie Stavinoha and Lorie A. Woodward, aka Katie & Lorie, met during a typing test at Texas A&M. They passed and gained admittance to Journalism 203 where they sat next to each other for an entire semester.
 They’ve been friends ever since.
 Over the last three decades, their personal and professional lives have crossed and re-crossed.
 Now, they’ve added partners and entrepreneurs to the long list of shared adventures.

-About the Katie & Lorie The Publishers
+All About Katie & Lorie

 Katie Dickie Stavinoha